junxit/us-congress-bills-111/metadata.md

 - 2009-11-18 — Introduced in House
 - 2009-11-18 — Introduced in House
 - 2009-11-18 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-11-19 — Referred to the Subcommittee on Highways and Transit.
+- 2009-12-17 — Referred to the Subcommittee on Water Resources and Environment.
+- 2010-01-27 — Committee Consideration and Mark-up Session Held.
+- 2010-01-27 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-01-27 — Subcommittee on Highways and Transit Discharged.
+- 2010-01-27 — Subcommittee on Water Resources and Environment Discharged.
+- 2010-02-22 — Placed on the House Calendar, Calendar No. 161.
+- 2010-02-22 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-415.
+- 2010-02-22 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-415.